8 Things to do at Johnson Lake in Banff

 There’s something special about having a picnic near a lake in Banff National Park.
 Johnson Lake is a popular picnic spot in Banff, with approximately 16 picnic tables available for day use.
 Most of the picnic tables at Johnson Lake are near the water, while some are tucked away in a forest setting to provide some nice shade on a hot summer day.

-There's free parking at Johnson Lake, Banff National Park - a great spot for a picnic in Banff
+There's free parking at Johnson Lake, Banff National Park - a great spot for a picnic in Banff.

-If all the Johnson Lake picnic tables are taken, there’s plenty of good spots to plop down a picnic blanket.
+If all the Johnson Lake picnic tables are taken, there’s plenty of good spots to lay down a picnic blanket.
 The area near the beach is a good spot for a picnic, but the best spot for a picnic at Johnson Lake is on top of a small hill on the north-east shore of the lake.

 There is a large meadow at the top of this hill next to Johnson Lake which is perfect for picnic blankets.
 From up here, the views of Johnson Lake, Cascade Mountain and Mount Rundle are amazing.

-With views of the Banff lake and Mount Rundle, the small hill on the north shore is the best picnic spot at Johnson Lake
+With views of the Banff lake and Mount Rundle, the small hill on the north shore is the best picnic spot at Johnson Lake.

 3. Johnson Lake Swimming